Terry Lee Williams: Political career

 In 1980, Williams won a formerly Republican-held seat on the Utah House of Representatives.
-Fresh off his victory, he was the only representative to vote against a resolution pledging support for President Ronald Reagan.
+Fresh off his victory, he was the only representative to vote against a resolution pledging support for the socio-political agenda of President Ronald Reagan.
 Williams was the second African American to serve in the Utah House.

 In 1983, Williams was elected to an open seat being vacated by Democrat Frances Farley to represent Utah's 1st State Senate district.
 He was the second African American to serve in the Utah House and the first to serve in the Utah Senate.
 As such, his colleagues were often dismissive of his abilities and ideas.
 "I got here in the House of Representatives when I was voted in," he recounted in a 1986 interview, "and I met with people who had never sat across a table with another black person.
 They didn't believe a black person could walk and talk intelligently at the same time."
 Williams served on the Senate State and Local Affairs and Judiciary committees.
 He campaigned for accessibility, wage scales for seniors, affordable housing, and civil rights.
 He played a key role in legislation that made Martin Luther King Jr. Day an official state holiday in 1986, though Utah was the last state to do so.

 Instead of seeking reelection to the Utah Senate in 1986, Williams opted to run for the Democratic nomination for U.S. Senator.
 He lost the August primary election to realtor Craig Oliver by only 275 ballots out of nearly thirty thousand cast, receiving 49% of the vote to Oliver's 51%.
 Oliver went on to experience a resounding defeat at the hands of incumbent Republican Senator Jake Garn.
 Williams attributed his loss to racism, commenting that overwhelmingly white Utahns would not vote for a Black man for the U.S. Senate.
 In 1987, he filed a racial discrimination complaint against Salt Lake City for denying him a job in the capital planning department on account of his race; the department hired him after the mayor ordered a rerun of the search.